 The hikes I have yet to accomplish are what will bring me back.

-Page Springs Cellars
+Visit Page Springs Cellars

 Tip: there is a parking lot and the drive there is complete with, no surprise, beautiful mountain views.
 One of the best scenic drives in!

-Uptown (Downtown Sedona)
+Explore Uptown (Downtown Sedona)

 Shop ’til you drop at boutique-style stores and follow it up by rehydrating at a patio bar—all with the red rocks as a backdrop.
-You can find souvenirs to take home a piece of Sedona, eat rattlesnake sausage (no joke!), and get a feel for Sedona’s artistic vibe.
+You can find souvenirs at the gift shops to take home a piece of Sedona, eat rattlesnake sausage (no joke!), and get a feel for Sedona’s artistic vibe.
 Full of character, the walkable downtown area is a tourist hot-spot and worth a few hours of your time.

 Tip: I would recommend an Uber or Lyft to/from Uptown.
 Parking can be tough.
 Plus, you might find yourself a few prickly pear margaritas in by the time you leave.

-Where to Eat in Sedona, Arizona
+Eat in Sedona, Arizona

 Mariposa Latin Inspired Grill

 Mariposa is a Latin-inspired grill with stunning décor and an ambiance that almost outweighs its remarkable food.
 Admire floor-to-ceiling windows showcasing the red rocks (it’s as if you’re in them!), large wine vaults, dark lighting, and a modern interior.

 More Sedona Restaurants